exceptionless/Website/content/docs/clients/javascript/express-example.md

 ---
 title: Express Example
 ---
-## Exceptionless Express.js Example for the JavaScript / Node.js Client

 Add Exceptionless to your Express.js project and start collecting unhandled errors and 404s quickly.

 To start, just add the following middleware to the bottom of your middleware definitions.